Ask the Expert: How Can I Bulk Up?Nov 11, 2021

 To give yourself energy for your training session, focus on eating carbs (for energy) and maybe some protein (to maximize amino acid availability).
 Keep the amount of fat you ingest relatively low, as excess dietary fat will sit in your digestive tract and hinder your workout.

-These are supplements (like Openfit Fuel) you take 30 to 60 minutes before or during your workout to help you train harder.
+There are supplements during your workout that can help you train harder.
 I do not include food here because you should be eating plenty during the rest of the day, so you shouldn’t worry about running out of blood sugar and muscle glycogen during your training sessions unless they are longer than 90 minutes.
-The exception is simple carbs (or sugars), which are the foundation of most pre-workout supplements because they absorb quickly, transporting targeted nutrients.
+The exception is simple carbs (or sugars), which are the foundation of most intra-workout supplements because they absorb quickly, transporting targeted nutrients.

 Here things start to get cool, as strategic recovery is where you can quickly put away a lot of calories.
-First, you’ll want to drink a low-calorie post-exercise drink within 30 minutes of training.
+First, you’ll want to drink a low-calorie post-exercise drink, such as LADDER Whey or Plant Protein, within 30 minutes of training.

 This is also a great time to take more creatine and other targeted supplements because your insulin is spiking, and you will utilize those nutrients very efficiently.
 One hour after your workout, you should eat again.
 Now is an excellent time for a high-protein, high-fat smoothie that contains an insane number of calories and tons of nutrients.